Habitat

 Be productive and efficient

-Modern-day law practice is still heavily focused on getting the job done, but there is almost nothing on the market to support high-level practice management.
+Modern-day law practice is still heavily focused on getting the job done, but there is almost nothing on the market to support high-level matter management.

 While one might assume that lawyers are all verbal thinkers, my finding was that visualisation actually helped them work more efficiently.
 In fact, many were using Trello to fill the gap, which led to the idea of a Kanban-like dashboard.